Chapter 1 Week 1

 • Leland Wilkinson (2005) The Grammar of Graphics

 As Leland Wilkinson points out, data can be numeric, but it can be other things as well.
 Data could be text, such as the tweets seen above.
-It can also be a date, which is a special kind of number, because it has some meaning.
+It can also be a date, which is a special kind of number because it has some meaning.
 Pictures can also be data, as can video or audio.
 You can also have spatial or geographic data, perhaps in the form of the coordinates for where a particular crime event took place.
-These are all possible types of data, and we could collect them as variables, or columns in our dataset.
-In the tweets, we collected the text of the tweet, as well as the text of the account and the month, but also some numbers such as number of likes, retweets, etc. So we know that a variable is something that varies, that you can note about an observation.
+These are all possible types of data, and we could collect them as variables or columns in our dataset.
+In the tweets, we collected the text of the tweet, as well as the text of the account and the month, as well as some numbers, such as number of likes, retweets, etc. So we know that a variable is something that varies, that you can note about an observation.
 It’s really important to spot what type of variables you are using.
 When we talk about kinds of variables, we begin to talk about levels of measurement.

 We can speak about the level of measurement of a variable, which refers to whether that variable belongs to the category of nominal, ordinal or numeric.
 Let’s explore what these categories mean.

-If we set out to collect our own data, we make sure that we collect all the variables needed to answer our question, from all the observations that we have.
-The kinds of variables we have determine the kinds of questions that we can answer.
+If we set out to collect our own data, we need to make sure that we collect all the variables needed to answer our question from all the observations that we have.
+The types of variables we have determine the kinds of questions that we can answer.
 For example, if we want to ask questions such as the one about the tweets above: “Which tweet has the highest number of likes?”, we need to have a numeric variable.
 Numeric variables let us answer questions about quantity.
-For example, if we want to know the average number of crimes per month, we will need a numeric variable of number of crimes, for each month.
+For example, if we want to know the average number of crimes per month, we will need a numeric variable of the number of crimes for each month.
 Just like for the tweets, we had a numeric variable of the number of likes for each tweet.
 Put simply, number questions are answered by numeric variables.

-You can always refer back to the lecture video about levels of measurement here if you like!
+You can always refer back to the lecture video on blackboard, about levels of measurement here if you like!

 1.11.1 Activity 5: Levels of measurement pt.
 1

-Have a look back at your tweet dataset that you created.
+Have a look back at the tweet dataset you created.
 Now tell me: Which variables are numeric?

 Discuss this with a friend, and agree on which variables you think are numeric.
 Do you find it easy to agree on your choices?
 Once you agree, write your answer down and scroll down to reveal if you were correct!